Married Women's Property Act 1882

 The Married Women's Property Act 1882 (45 & 46 Vict. c.
-75) was an act of the Parliament of the United Kingdom that significantly altered English & Welsh law regarding the property rights of married women, which besides other matters allowed married women to own and control property in their own right.
+75) is an act of the Parliament of the United Kingdom that supplemented the provisions of the Married Women's Property Act 1870 (33 & 34 Vict. c.
+93), significantly extending the property rights of married women under English, Welsh, and Irish law.
+Besides other matters the act increased the extent to which married women could own and control property in their own right.

 The act applied in England (and Wales) and Ireland, but did not extend to Scotland.
 The Married Women's Property Act was a model for similar legislation in other British territories.
 For example, Victoria passed legislation in 1884, New South Wales in 1889, and the remaining Australian colonies passed similar legislation between 1890 and 1897.

 English women's property rights

 English common law defined the role of the wife as a feme covert, emphasising her subordination to her husband, and putting her under the "protection and influence of her husband, her baron, or lord".
 Upon marriage, the husband and wife became one person under the law, as the property of the wife was surrendered to her husband, and her status as a separate legal personality – with the ability to own property, and sue and be sued solely in her own name – ceased to exist.
 Any personal property acquired by the wife during the marriage, unless specified that it was for her own separate use, went automatically to her husband.
 If a woman writer had copyright before marriage, the copyright would pass to the husband afterwards, for instance.
 Further, a married woman was unable to draft a will or dispose of any property without her husband's consent.

 Women were limited in what they could inherit.
 Males were more likely to receive real property (land), while females with brothers were sometimes limited to inherited personal property, which included clothing, jewellery, household furniture, food, and all movable goods.
 In an instance where no will was found, the English law of primogeniture automatically gave the oldest son the right to all real property, and the daughter only inherited real property in the absence of a male heir.
-The law of intestate primogeniture remained on the statute books in Britain until the Law of Property Act 1925 simplified and updated England's archaic law of real property.
+The law of intestate primogeniture remained on the statute books in Britain until the Law of Property Act 1925 (15 & 16 Geo.
+5. c.
+20) simplified and updated England's archaic law of real property.